mozilla-iam/cis/docs/Profiles.md

 picture: link to a user picture
 uris: list of uris (urls) that the user associate with, such as their website
 phone_numbers: telephone numbers for the user
+alternate_name: name in local language for spelling or display purposes in case the user prefer communicating their name in a different way to international users, or any other alternative name
 ```

 ### Standard attribute structure